nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 Data must be produced by the sensors at a high enough rate for the robot to be able to reach accuracy constraints listed above in the first of the constraints.

 Sensors must be able to connect to one of the existing controller interfaces, either directly to one of the Arduino Mega2560 controllers or to the top level controller USART, SPI, or I2C.

+List of constraints:

+- Robot LIDAR sensor sensor distance thresholds
+- Color sensor accuracy, specifically with red, green, blue, and black
+- Data production rate from the sensors, or sensor resolution
+- Sensor communication protocols availability (USART, SPI, I2C)

 # Analysis

 ## Adafruit VL53L0X Time of Flight Micro-LIDAR Distance Sensor:

+### Robot LIDAR sensor sensor distance thresholds analysis

 The team assumes that the distance between the robot and the closest wall is  9” – (0.5x11.25”) = 9” – 5.625” = 3.375”.